vmfmyot/Thibou-s-Tree-of-Life/README.md

 # Thibou's Tree of Life

 3rd year University project for an Advanced Interactive Interfaces Programming class.
-Using Kaggle's Tree of Life dataset of 36000 species organized in nodes and links, we made a small phylogenetic tree with an educational purpose aimed towards children and teenagers alike.
+Using [Kaggle's Tree of Life dataset](https://www.kaggle.com/datasets/konivat/tree-of-life?resource=download) of approximately 36000 species organized in nodes and links, we made a small phylogenetic tree with an educational purpose aimed towards children and teenagers alike.

 ## Authors